nodeshift/nodejs-reference-architecture/docs/development/building-good-containers.md

 The Node.js and npm processes do not expect to run as PID 1 which is the case when run in a container.
-There are special expetations for the process run as PID 1 including reaping zombies and not meeting these expectations can lead to problems.
+There are special expectations for the process run as PID 1 including reaping zombies and not meeting these expectations can lead to problems.
 You can read about the issue in:
 [docker-and-the-pid-1-zombie-reaping-problem](https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/)